Four out of 5 adults age 50 and older say they rely more on technology now to stay connected with family and friends than they used to.

 Turn down the brightness of any screen you're on to at least half to help preserve battery life.
 This can usually be found in the Options or Settings area.

-On an Android device, swipe down twice from the top of your screen.
-You'll see a sun icon at the bottom, likely to the left of a thin bar.
-Manually lower the brightness of your phone or tablet by dragging the dot on the bar with your finger.
+On an Android device, such as a Samsung Galaxy, swipe down twice from the top of your screen.
+You'll see a ☼ sun icon at the bottom, on the left of a thin bar.
+Manually lower the brightness of your phone or tablet by dragging your finger along this line.

 Alternatively, many devices have a sensor that can detect ambient light around you and adjust the screen accordingly, such as by brightening the display in a dark room.